jon-harper/OmniBox/docs/support/displays.md

 ## Raspberry Pi Displays

-Any TFT meant to attach a Raspberry Pi on the back can be mounted in one of two ways:
+Any TFT designed with mounts points for a Raspberry Pi on the back should be compatible.
+These can be attached in one of two ways:

-- [As a half lid][12] above the MCU display mount,
+- :material-alpha-p-box: :material-alpha-l-box-outline: [Lid][12]: As a half lid above the MCU display mount
-- Or [in place of the MCU display][13] entirely.
+- :material-alpha-p-box: :material-alpha-d-box-outline: [Display Panel][13]: In place of the MCU display

-Compatible products include:
+Examples include:

 - BigTreeTech Pi TFT displays (using included hardware)
 - Raspberry Pi-branded 7" TFT (with additional standoffs and M2.5 screws)